netdata/netdata/collectors/ebpf.plugin/README.md

 [`cgroups.plugin`](/collectors/cgroups.plugin/README.md).
 This integration helps you understand how a specific cgroup interacts with the Linux kernel.

-The integration with `cgroups.plugin` is not enabled by default to avoid creating overhead on your system.
+The integration with `cgroups.plugin` is disabled by default to avoid creating overhead on your system.
 If you want to _enable_ the integration with `cgroups.plugin`, change the `cgroups`setting to `yes`.